mtgjson/mtgjson-website/docs/changelog/version-5/README.md

 - SHA-256 file validation for every file, downloadable at the file location and file name with an appended `.sha256` format.

 ### Website
+#### Updated
+- The documentation application server was switched over to Nginx.
 #### Changed
 - Data "Structures" are now named "Models".
 - Models now reference their parent keys and parent files more accurately.